Parameters, Conditions, & Filters#

 make_example(interval_x)

-argument could instead be set inside when()
+The empty=False argument can also be set inside when() to control

 brush = alt.selection_interval()